LionSec/katoolin/README.md

 - Typing the number of a tool will install it
 - Typing 0 will install all Kali Linux tools
 - back : Go back
-- gohome : Go to the main menu
 - By installing armitage , you will install metasploit

 # Warning